Updated: Nov 11, 2022

 Contract work as an independent contractor is becoming increasingly common.
 If you or someone you know is being classified as an independent contractor for the job you do, it is important that you understand your rights.
-You may be subject to severe penalties if you fall into the 1099 Misclassification category.
-To ensure that your rights are secured, contact an Labor Law Attorney.
+You may be severely penalized if you fall into the 1099 Misclassification category.
+To ensure that your rights are secured, contact a California Employment Attorney.

 Power and compensation are the two factors that determine whether you are classified as an employee or an independent contractor.
-Throughout their workday, independent contractors incur unreimbursed costs, and they are responsible for supplying the funds to support the equipment required to perform their job.
+Independent contractors incur unreimbursed costs throughout their workday, and they are responsible for supplying the funds to support the equipment required to perform their job.
 These contractors also provide their services for a flat rate to a large number of customers.
 Employees are unable to function under all of these circumstances.

-Employers often misclassify their workers as independent contractors in order to avoid paying them correctly.
+Employers often misclassify their workers as independent contractors to avoid paying them correctly.
 Your boss prevents the following if you are working as an independent contractor:

 Providing you with overtime pay

 Providing advantages to you

 Contributing to workers' compensation

 If you believe your work status has been misclassified, contact a California Employment Attorney for legal advice and to protect your rights.

 To save money and increase their bottom line, many companies choose to recruit contractors rather than full-time workers.
 Companies pay independent workers to work on temporary assignments and provide consultancy services, but they are not considered staff.
 Since an individual company can work for a company for several years, the distinction between workers and contractors may become blurred.

 Many people are confused about the distinction between being an independent contractor and being an employee because there seems to be little difference in many situations.
 Employees and independent contractors often work for the same company and sometimes perform the same tasks.